robatsilva/Electica/README.md

 ]
 ```

-You can POST this array to the `/tickets/sort` endpoint to receive a sorted itinerary.
+You can POST this array to the `/tickets/itinerary` endpoint to store and receive a sorted itinerary.

 ## Running Tests